hashicorp/terraform-provider-vault/website/docs/r/identity_entity.html.md

 ## Import

-Identity entity can be imported using the `id`, e.g.
+Identity entities can be imported using the `id` of the entity, e.g.

 ```
-$ terraform import vault_identity_entity.test "ae6f8ued-0f1a-9f6b-2915-1a2be20dc053"
+$ terraform import vault_identity_entity.test 8d6a45e5-572f-8f13-d226-cd0d1ec57297
 ```